Document number: | D4128=yy-nnnn |

 }

-The Range concept is modeled by lightweight objects that denote a range of elements they do not own.
-A pair of iterators can be a model of Range, whereas a vector is not.
+is not.
 Range, as opposed to Iterable, requires copyability and assignability.
 Copying and assignment are required to execute in constant time; that is, the cost of these operations is not proportional to the number of elements in the Range.

-The Range concept refines the Iterable concept by additionally requiring following valid expressions for an object o of type O:
+The Range concept refines the Iterable concept by additionally requiring following valid expressions for an object o

 // Constructible: